 “So often, our biggest fear is loss,” says Marlene.
 “When we’ve faced loss directly, it helps us to focus on who we really want to be.
 We might decide to make small changes – having regular Zoom lunches or drinks with family and friends, or we might decide to strike out in an entirely new direction – looking for a new job, forging a new relationship, or moving to a new country.
 Use this time to evaluate how you can make the best of this experience.”

-If you’d like to contact Marlene, you can email her at firstname.lastname@example.org.
+If you’d like to contact Marlene, you can find out more on her website or email her at firstname.lastname@example.org.

 How do you manage your mind?